Theonomy

-Theonomy (from Greek theos "God" and nomos "law") is a hypothetical Christian form of government in which society is ruled by divine law.
-Theonomists hold that divine law, particularly the judicial laws of the Old Testament, should be observed by modern societies.
+Theonomy (from Greek theos "God" and nomos "law") is a hypothetical Christian form of government in which divine law governs societies.
+Theonomists hold that societies should observe divine law, particularly the Old Testament’s judicial laws.
+The movement’s chief architects were Gary North, Greg Bahnsen, and R.J.
+Rushdoony.

-The precise definition of theonomy is the presumption that the Old Covenant judicial laws given to Israel have not been abrogated, and therefore all civil governments are morally obligated to enforce them (including the specific penalties).
+Theonomy presumes biblical Israel’s Old Covenant judicial laws have not been abrogated, and therefore all civil governments must enforce them (including the specific penalties).
 Theonomy holds that all civil governments must refrain from coercion if Scripture has not prescribed their intervention (the "regulative principle of the state").

 Theonomy is distinct from the "theonomous ethics" proposed by Paul Tillich.

 Origin

 Thomas Aquinas held, "if a sovereign were to order these judicial precepts to be observed in his kingdom, he would not sin."
 Some have mistakenly referred to that as "General Equity Theonomy" but it is in fact distinct from theonomy insofar as Aquinas believed the specifics of the Old Testament judicial laws were no longer binding.
 He instead taught that the judicial precepts contained varying degrees of universal principles of justice that reflected natural law.